Forsyth County DUI Lawyers

 • Did the person refuse the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The OSAH judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, the OSAH judge will enforce the Georgia Rules of Evidence in your DUI license suspension hearing.
 Because the burden is on the Forsyth County DUI officer to establish that the statutory factors were met, the Forsyth County DUI officer testifies first.
 Some jurisdictions, like Forsyth County, allow the officer to have help from the prosecutor’s office (the prosecutor’s office appears at the administrative hearings), or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
 The Forsyth County DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services and it will be posted on their website.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+The judge will then decide the decision typically within five business days and transmit it to the parties and the Georgia Department of Driver Services, which will post it on their website.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-If the OSAH judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension) and your driving privileges will be reinstated pending the outcome of the criminal case.
-This does not mean that the Forsyth County criminal charges are being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Forsyth County DUI criminal case.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet (you win the license suspension hearing).
+In that case, the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and your driving privileges will be reinstated pending the outcome of the criminal case.
+This does not mean that the Forsyth County DUI criminal charges are being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Forsyth County DUI criminal case.

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then suspend your license.
-Again, because the burden on the Forsyth County DUI officer is so low to meet in these hearings, there is a good possibility that your license may be suspended.
-However, our Forsyth County DUI lawyers may still may be able to gain an advantage in your Forsyth County Driving Under the Influence criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and you lose your DUI license suspension hearing.
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, suspending your license.
+Again, your license may be suspended because the burden on the Forsyth County DUI officer is too low to meet in these hearings.
+However, our Forsyth County DUI lawyers may still be able to gain an advantage in your Forsyth County Driving Under the Influence criminal case based on testimony from the hearing.
+The decision can be appealed if the judge commits a ruling error.

-Can I handle the license suspension hearing myself in my Forsyth County DUI case?
+Can I handle the license suspension hearing in my Forsyth County DUI case?

+It is not a good idea to handle this critical hearing by yourself.
 Because a license suspension action from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your arrest for Driving Under the Influence in Forsyth County.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a hearing through the Georgia Department of Driver Services.

-As a warning to drivers in Forsyth County and boat operators on Lake Lanier, the Georgia Department of Natural Resources (DNR) annually conducts its Belts and Jackets campaign over the Memorial Day weekend.
-This past summer, the boater safety campaign was conducted in conjunction with National Safe Boating Week that ran from May 20 through May 26, The Operation Dry Water campaign runs annually over the Fourth of July weekend for Lake Lanier.
-This year, Operation Dry Water will run from July 4 through July 6.
+As a warning to drivers in Forsyth County and boat operators on Lake Lanier, the Georgia Department of Natural Resources (DNR) annually conducts its Belts and Jackets campaign over the Memorial Day weekend; this past summer, the boater safety campaign was conducted in conjunction with National Safe Boating Week that ran over the memorial Day holiday, The Operation Dry Water campaign runs annually over the Fourth of July weekend for Lake Lanier.
+This year, Operation Dry Water ran from July 4 through July 6.
 Because of the number of deaths on Lanier this year, DNR actively patrols on the lake through Labor Day weekend.
-The Governor’s Office of Highway Safety (GOHS) also targeted drivers with its 100 Days of Summer Heat, Click It or Ticket, and other sober driving campaigns that are conducted throughout the year.
-Georgia State Patrol and the Forsyth County Sheriff’s Department enforced several sober driving campaigns from Memorial Day through the Labor Day weekend.
-Operation Zero Tolerance will run from June 24 through the Fourth of July holiday until July 7.
-The Drive Sober or Get Pulled Over campaign will run from August 14 though September 2 (Labor Day) and again from mid-December through New Years Day.
-GOHS has activated area H.E.A.T. units, including Forsyth County to patrol for impaired drivers during major events and holidays.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release to not push your luck drinking and driving for the St. Patrick’s Day weekend.
+The Governor’s Office of Highway Safety (GOHS) also targeted drivers with its 100 Days of Summer Heat, Click It or Ticket, and other sober driving campaigns conducted throughout the year.
+Georgia State Patrol and the Forsyth County Sheriff’s Department enforced several sober driving campaigns from Memorial Day to Labor Day weekend.
+Operation Zero Tolerance ran from June 24 through the Fourth of July holiday.
+The Drive Sober or Get Pulled Over campaign ran from August 14 through Labor Day and will again run from mid-December through New Year’s Day.
+GOHS has activated area H.E.A.T. units, including Forsyth County, to patrol for impaired drivers during significant events and holidays.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release announcing there were 20 fatalities over the Labor Day holiday travel period.
+Click it, or Ticket is currently running through the Thanksgiving holiday weekend.
+We have already seen multiple Forsyth County Sheriff Patrol vehicles stationed on Georgia 400 each night looking for speeder and impaired drivers during the Click It or Ticket safe driving campaign.

-The Georgia Governor’s Office of Highway Safety (GOHS), NHSTA, and the Forsyth County Sheriff’s Office are active on social media warning drivers not to drive under the influence and to use a sober driver.
-Here are posts on Facebook, and X (formerly Twitter), from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) about drinking and driving:
+The Georgia Governor’s Office of Highway Safety (GOHS), NHSTA, and the Forsyth County Sheriff’s Office are active on social media, warning drivers not to drive under the influence and to use a sober driver.
+Here are posts on Facebook and X (formerly Twitter) from the Georgia Governor’s Office of Highway Safety (Georgia GOHS).

 If you are facing a Forsyth County DUI charge, a license suspension action, or have been ticketed for a serious traffic offense, contact our experienced Forsyth County DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Contact us at 404.816.8777.

 Map of the Forsyth County Courthouse location: